Jodi Chee | MSc. Couns. | Director

 “주 여호와의 영이 내게 내리셨으니 이는 여호와께서 내게 기름을 부으사 가난한 자에게 아름다운 소식을 전하게 하려 하심이라 나를 보내사 마음이 상한 자를 고치며 포로 된 자에게 자유를, 갇힌 자에게 놓임을 선포하며” 이사야 61:1

 Jace moved with his family to Phnom Penh in 2015.
-He is currently in training for pastoral counseling and will be pursuing grad school in the near future.
+He is currently studying counseling in the U.S. from Cambodia.
 His role at living well involves resource development, training expansion and reorganization, and general assistance to the director.

 He is passionate about preventative care and counseling for expats in order to keep them in the jobs and ministries they love.
 He is also interested in the practical integration of emotional and spiritual health in churches, families, and singles in Cambodia.